nabbelbabbel/gitlab-cir-ubuntu-gcc7-python2/README.md

 # Docker image with gitlab-ci-multi-runner to run builds for C++, Python and Fortran applications.

-Docker image with gitlab-ci-multi-runner, which can run builds for C++, Python and Fortran, especially the Serenity QC Package.
+Docker image with gitlab-ci-multi-runner, which can run builds for C++, Python and Fortran.

 ## How to use